 5. Bid Goodbye To Alcohol For A While

 Alcohol might bring down your metabolism and also shoot up your junk food cravings, which is not exactly a great combination while training for a marathon.
-It is recommended that you put your alcohol consumption on hold
+It is recommended that you put your alcohol consumption on hold until you have completed your marathon.

 [vs slide=”6″ slide_title=”Smoking, A Strict No”]